denten-courses/formal-methods-one/README.md

 ## Week 2: Character

 What is a character?
 The history of (encoding) alphabets.
 Glyphs and hieroglyphs.
 Telegraph codes.
 Character encoding.
+Encoding politics.
+Universal code and universal language.
 What can we do with letters?
-Formats.

 - Sixth Book, Chapter 1 (pages 247 -- 259) in the [*Advancement of Learning*][24] (1605) by
   Francis Bacon.